#1 Alternative to Meta Workplace.

 Social needs refer to the relationships an employee has with their colleagues, while the culture of employee experience depends on what senior management is doing, company values, and the overall company vision.
 This includes diversity and inclusion, environmental and ethical strategies, and how these are communicated by C-suite.

-Gallup’s extensive research into employee engagement has found that having a best friend at work is extremely important to performance and organisational commitment. - Company values: Do your values align with the company values?
+Gallup’s extensive research into employee engagement has found that having a best friend at work is extremely important to performance and organisational commitment.

 **Inclusive leaders create teams where employees are 50% more productive, according to BetterUp.
 That's a good reason to ask this question!
 You can find out if your leaders are creating a sense of belonging at work, which is crucial for employee engagement and retention.